symphonyoss/App-Integrations-FE-Commons/samples/out-of-the-box-configurator/README.md

 2. In the out-of-the-box sample folder run `npm install`
 3. After installing the dependencies run `npm run watch`

 The samples folder is set up with multiple development samples built up with [webpack][webpack] and [eslint][eslint].
-Every time you change a file and save it, eslint checks your code sintaxe and webpack reloads your browser.
+Every time you change a file and save it, eslint checks your code sintaxe and webpack bundles it automatically.
 This sample is buit up with React and some imported components from this repo.

 ### Running the sample locally from bundle.json
 This sample is deliverid with a *bundle.json* file.
 This file allows you to run the app directly from your symphony pod.
 In order to run the app with the bundle.json file you should follow these steps: